The Most Powerful Adjustments in Nik Silver Efex Pro

 The Brightness slider allows you to make all the tones in the image either lighter (by moving the slider to the right) or darker (moving it to the left).
 The Highlights, Midtones and Shadows sliders do the same except they only affect a specific tonal range in the image.
 The Dynamic Brightness slider is like the Brightness slider in that it affects the entire tonal range.
 But its also different in that it protects the black and white points in the image, leaving them relatively unchanged.

 Start by adjusting the Dynamic Brightness slider, moving it left to darken the image or right to lighten it.
-You can then use the Highlights, Midtones and Shadows sliders to fine tune the image.
-In most cases you won’t have need to use the Brightness slider unless the image exposure is completely wrong.
+You can then use the Highlights, Midtones and Shadows sliders to fine-tune the image.
+In most cases, you won’t have a need to use the Brightness slider unless the image exposure is completely wrong.

 In the following screenshot of the image in Silver Efex Pro, you can see the Brightness adjustments applied to the image.

 Notice how dramatic the lower photo appears when compared to the starting image at the top.

 You may find that some areas of your photo don’t respond well to strong Global Adjustments.
 In this example, the castle has become very dark and now appears as a silhouette against the sky.
 One solution is to protect these areas using the Tonality Protection sliders in Silver Efex Pro.
 You can see these to the bottom of the Global Adjustments panel.

 Here you can protect both the Shadows and the Highlights using the relevant sliders.
 As you move a slider to the right, you will see the lightest or darkest tones in the histogram move towards the centre.
 This prevents the tones from becoming pure black or pure white and losing detail.